thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 title: [VMware configuration overview]

-last_updated: tbd
+last_updated: 2/20/2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Congratulations on purchasing the ThoughtSpot instance.
 This section is an overview of the ThoughtSpot AI-Driven analytics platform hosted on the VMware vSphere Hypervisor (ESXi) 6.5 environment.

 ## About ThoughtSpot on VMware